our activities interest you, and you are considering joining the club, you

 locomotive driver, etc.

 All members are expected to contribute in some way in keeping the club running.
-This may involve helping run the railway on Sundays or maintaining the site during a maintenance session on a Wednesday.
+This may involve helping run the railway on Sundays or maintaining the site during a maintenance session on a Wednesdays and winter Sundays.

 For youngsters, who are considering a career on the